 Is retinol safe?

-Truth be told, years ago I did use retinol on my skin.
-It was prescribed to me by my dermatologist to try and help with my acne.
-I didn't even think to question this recommendation back then.
-That was long before I started learning about the potential dangers of our personal care products.
-However, once I did start learning about all the harmful ingredients that can go into our skincare and beauty products I did a huge overhaul of all the products I was using on my skin and in my home to make them all as safe and as non-toxic as possible.
+However, once I did start learning about some of the harmful ingredients that can go into our skincare and beauty products I did a huge overhaul of all the products I was using on my skin and in my home to make them all as safe and as non-toxic as possible.
 And guess what, my acne improved way more than it ever did when I was actually using retinol!
 I know crazy right?
 I think a big part of it was getting rid of all those hormone and microbiome disrupting ingredients that I had been covering my skin with for years.
-So with that in mind, let's chat about the potential issues with retinol.

 What is retinol?